Ultimate Garlic Pork Loin Roast

 Can I cook Pork Loin in the Slow Cooker?

-You can certainly also make the Pork Loin Roast in the slow cooker!
-Try one of these methods to keep it super moist.
+You can certainly make Pork Loin Roast in the slow cooker!
+There are instructions in this post or you can try these other slow cooker Pork Loin recipes.
 This one is wrapped in bacon to make a Slow Cooker Bacon Garlic Pork Loin, or you can try making Slow Cooker Honey Apple Pork Loin where the pork is stuffed with sliced apples.
-Both options are great, and easy as well.

 What is a Safe Temperature to Cook Pork to?

-The National Pork Board recommends cooking to an internal temperature between 145 and 160 degrees.
+The National Pork Board recommends cooking to an internal temperature between 145-160 degrees.
 This is a perfectly safe temperature to cook to even though it used to be higher in the past.
-Since you are cooking a roast here and it will continue to cook through once outside the oven, you can stick to 150 degrees doneness and let it rest for 5-10 minutes before serving.
+Since you are cooking a roast here and it will continue to cook through once outside the oven, you can aim for 150-155 degrees and let it rest for 5-10 minutes before serving.

-How Long do I cook a Pork Loin Per Pound?
+How Long to Cook a Pork Loin Roast Per Pound?

 Ultimate Garlic Pork Loin Roast with apples in baking dish